Intelligent Model Update Strategy for Sequential Recommendation: Methodology

-\emph{In cloud training}, all layers of the cloud generator model are optimized together with the static layers of the primary model that are conditioned on the global history data $\mathcal{S}_{H^{(i)}}=\{x^{(j)}_{H^{(i)}}, y^{(j)}_{H^{(i)}}\}_{j=1}^{\mathcal{N}_{H^{(i)}}}$, instead of optimizing the static layers of the primary model first and then optimizing the cloud generator model.
+\textit{In cloud training}, all layers of the cloud generator model are optimized together with the static layers of the primary model that are conditioned on the global history data $\mathcal{S}_{H^{(i)}}=\{x^{(j)}_{H^{(i)}}, y^{(j)}_{H^{(i)}}\}_{j=1}^{\mathcal{N}_{H^{(i)}}}$, instead of optimizing the static layers of the primary model first and then optimizing the cloud generator model.
 The cloud generator model loss function is defined as follows:

-DC-CDR could improve the generalization ability of the device recommendation model.
-However, DC-CDR could not be easily deployed in a real-world environment due to the high request frequency and low communication revenue.
-Under the DC-CDR framework, the moment $t$ in Eq.~\ref{eq:ppg_pred} is equal to the current moment $T$, which means that the device and the cloud communicate at every moment.
+EC-CDR could improve the generalization ability of the edge recommendation model.
+However, EC-CDR could not be easily deployed in a real-world environment due to the high request frequency and low communication revenue.
+Under the EC-CDR framework, the moment $t$ in Eq.~\ref{eq:ppg_pred} is equal to the current moment $T$, which means that the edge and the cloud communicate at every moment.
 In fact, however, a lot of communication is unnecessary because $\hat{\Theta}_g^c$ generated by the sequence earlier may work well enough.
-To alleviate this issue, we propose Mis-Recommendation Detector (MRD) and Distribution Mapper (DM) to solve the problem when the device recommendation model should update parameters.
+To alleviate this issue, we propose MRD and DM to solve the problem when the edge recommendation model should update parameters.